Professional Development

 In-Service Workshops

-Our training team is available to provide professional development workshops for your school, centres or organization.
-These workshops will help to build an understanding of the impact of learning differences in various educational settings and to provide strategies for working with students who struggle with learning difficulties.
+NILD Canada offers schools, centres, and educators professional development workshops to build an understanding of the impact of learning differences in various educational settings and to provide strategies for working with children and adults who struggle with learning difficulties.

-You can request an individual workshop, a half day program or a full day program, depending on the needs of your school or organization.
-These workshops are conducted by NILD Professionally Certified Educational Therapists.
-NILD’s training methods are accredited by the International Dyslexia Association and The Feuerstein Institute.
+These workshops can be requested as individual workshops, half day programs or full day programs, depending on the needs of your organization.
+NILD’s training methods are accredited by the International Dyslexia Association.

-You may select from the following list or you may request a workshop more specific to your organizational needs.
+You may select from the following list or you may request a workshop more specific to your organization’s needs.
 To schedule an in-service or for additional information, please contact us.

 NILD Canada Annual Conference